-- the 5-year Bachelor of Physical Education/Bachelor of Education Combined degree program; or - (2) the 4-year Bachelor of Physical Education degree program and then undertake the 2-year Bachelor of Education (After Degree) program; or - (3) the 4-year Bachelor of Education degree (Secondary Route) with a Major in Physical Education.
+- the Bachelor of Physical Education/Bachelor of Education combined degree program; or - (2) the Bachelor of Physical Education degree program and then take teaching certification; or - (3) the Bachelor of Education degree with a major in Physical Education.
+The major in Physical Education is offered in the secondary route only.
 Elementary route students should consult their advisors when building an area of concentration in Physical Education.

-Note: The Bachelor of Physical Education degree offers approximately 40% more professional Physical Education courses than the Bachelor of Education degree program.
-Interested students should consult the Faculty of Education section of the University Calendar (§ 65) for further detailed information.
+The Bachelor of Physical Education degree offers approximately 40% more professional Physical Education courses than the Bachelor of Education degree program but requires one and one-half additional years of certification.